-Sweet Grass Green Hill
+Sweet Grass Dairy Green Hill

 Nettle Meadow Kunik

-For those seeking a cheese equally crowd pleasing as brie but in a different style, this caramelly goat gouda will do nicely.
-It's creamy, nutty, gently savory and just as balanced and winsome as your favorite brie.
+For those seeking a cheese equally crowd-pleasing as Brie but in a different style, this caramelly goat gouda will do nicely.
+It's creamy, nutty, gently savory, and just as balanced and winsome as your favorite Brie.

 Jasper Hill Harbison

-Taleggio is an iconic Italian "washed rind" cheese, meaning it's rubbed down with a brine solution as it ages to bring out a hint of funk.
+Taleggio is an iconic Italian "washed-rind" cheese, meaning it's rubbed down with a brine solution as it ages to bring out a hint of funk.
 When ripe, it basically becomes mushroom custard, with a pudding-like consistency and a gently meaty, yeasty flavor that's excellent smeared across a baguette.